-Today’s business leaders have a greater awareness of the need for all-in digitalization.
+Today’s business leaders have a greater awareness of the need for all-in digitalization and industrial safety solutions.
 Moreover, experts have no doubts that long-established industries, such as oil and gas, mining, metallurgy, and metal working, can experience a significant performance boost only through engaging information technologies.
 So how is it going?
 Well, let me use classical literature to explain.

 Do you remember the notorious Frankenstein’s monster?

 He was a sophisticated work of science and engineering meant to be a fully functional human ability to comprehend, think, move, and talk.
 Modern manufacturing is the same: it’s built from vital parts, which consistently solve given tasks.
 However, making a separate part digitally driven is the same as trying to bring only one limb – let’s say, a hand – of Frankenstein’s monster to life What’s the point if the rest doesn’t function?

 Intelligent digitalization works like the lightning discharge that raised Frankenstein’s creature from the dead and started quite a thrilling story.
 You would even find yourself throwing hands up in the air and screaming “It’s alive!
 It’s alive!”, if you transformed an entire enterprise in an insightful way into a single information environment with correct data collection.
 So, this will be the main focus of today’s post, where I will also talk about how to coordinate transformation stages.